YingxuH/DataSciencePosts/docs/GBDT_variants.md

 ## Heuristics

 - DART achieves better shrinkage than GBtree, as they adopted dropout.
+For each iteration of tree construction, it subsample the prior trees into $D$, and apply a momentum-like coefficient to shrink its impact.
 - Applying more trees and a slower learning rate could be a good approach.
+Start with an extremely low leanring rate and tune the number of trees iteratively through cross-validation.
 - Large-dimension categorical data will increase the computation time significantly.
 Especially for long-tailed features, which will cause overfitting in that field.
 Could consider merging categories and various numerical encoding methods.
 - Tree depth, minimal leave size affect the performance a lot.
 Help reduce overfitting.
+- Time complexity of xgb compared to other models?

 ## XGBoost